singletonpa/2019-winter-transportation-survey/README.md

 # 2019-winter-transportation-survey
-Transportation survey in winter 2019 in Cache County, Utah
+Transportation survey conducted in winter 2019 in Cache County, Utah